dlindqu3/data-structures-and-algorithms-401/python/data_structures/linked_list.md

   - Big O time: typically between O(1) and O(N)

 ## API
-  - this has 3 methods: insert, includes, and render as string
+  - this has 3 methods: insert, includes, and render as a string